nwforrer/blog/content/posts/roguelike-tutorial-part0.md

 ```

 That will clone the cl-blt Git repo into a directory that Quicklisp will look at
 when trying to load an ASDF system.
+For reference, the latest commit on the
+cl-blt repository is \`ee69ac7bfb473e9cdd8c2d50d45ef288ef315ff3\` at the time of
+writing.
+If you want to guarantee you're using the same version as I am, just
+make sure you checkout that commit.

 In addition to the Common Lisp bindings, you will also need the BearLibTerminal
 library itself.
 Download the appropriate binary for your system from